hoangdang1449/Spendy/README.md

 ## Set up

+Nothing yet, but when the app is ready:

 Pods are checked in to source control, so just open `Spendy.xcworkspace` and run in Xcode.
 Tested Xcode version: 6.4